oehf/ipf/src/site/markdown/migration-3.1.md

 ### Mapping Service

 The `org.openehealth.ipf.commons.map.BidiMappingService` cannot be configured with Spring's `Resource` objects anymore.
-With Spring, use `org.openehealth.ipf.commons.map.SpringBidiMappingService` instead. the new class is located in the `ipf-commons-spring` module.
+With Spring, use `org.openehealth.ipf.commons.map.SpringBidiMappingService` instead and call the new `setMappingResource` or `setMappingResources` methods.
+The new class is located in the `ipf-commons-spring` module.
 See [Mapping Service] for details.

 ### MLLP custom interceptors